Elvira and the Party Monsters: Design

 The marketing slogan "Elvira is No Cheap Date!" referring to the new .50/.75/1.00 pricing scheme.
-Elvira and the Party Monsters was made shortly after the merger of Williams and Bally.
+Elvira and the Party Monsters was manufactured shortly after the merger of Williams and Bally.
 Although the game uses a vaguely Bally-style cabinet and flippers, all the rest of the game hardware are completely made up of Williams parts.
 The machine uses a System 11B CPU and associated board setup.
+It includes rubber bogeyman characters and coffins that open during play.

+Backglass design

+The games designers are shown on the backglass, with Dennis Nordman as the werewolf, and Jim Patla as Dracula.

+The arms of the creature from Creature from the Black Lagoon are shown on the backglass, three years before the Creature from the Black Lagoon pinball machine.

+Reception

+At the AMOA 1989 awards, Elvira and the Party Monsters won the best in show award.

-Digital version
+Digital versions

-Elvira and the Party Monsters was available as a licensed table of The Pinball Arcade for several platforms.
 A game cartridge called "Pinball Jam" was also produced for Atari Lynx, which includes two pinball games, Police Force and Elvira and the Party Monsters.
 This version of the table includes a scrolling 2D screen, a two-ball Multi-Ball, and more or less self-censored Elvira quotes.

+Elvira and the Party Monsters was available as a licensed table of The Pinball Arcade for several platforms until the loss of the Williams license in 2018.